-As a plant suitable for wildlife in hedgerows and useful in the kitchen for jelly and jam making since the fruit have a high pectin content for setting, you can do no better than the Wild Crabapple or Malus Sylvestris from the family Rosaceae.
-It is a tough small deciduous tree, native to Europe, which has been proven by DNA samples to have been an important contributor to the modern cultivated apple although there is another African species which also played a part in the genome and nowadays the Wild Crabapple are often planted in commercial apple orchards to assist with pollination as they have such long flowering periods.
+As a hedging plant suitable for wildlife in hedgerows and useful in the kitchen for jelly and jam making since the fruit have a high pectin content for setting, you can do no better than the Wild Crabapple hedge or Malus Sylvestris from the family Rosaceae.
+It is a tough small deciduous tree, native to Europe, which has been proven by DNA samples to have been an important contributor to the modern cultivated apple although there is another African species which also played a part in the genome and nowadays the Wild Crabapple hedges are often planted in commercial apple orchards to assist with pollination as they have such long flowering periods.

 Mentioned in Celtic folklore, the wood of Wild Crabapple was often burnt in fertility rites and the pips of the fruit tossed into the flames whilst saying the name of the person you love, if it was true love then the pips would explode.
 Wild Crabapple is a long-lived plant, possibly up to 100 years, which although called a tree more often grows as a bush or shrub making it eminently suitable for growing as part of a hedgerow.